mohammadaliawan/ls-prep/notes.md

 In the above example: var1 points to the value 8. when we assign `var2 = var1` we are actually asking ruby to point `var2` to the same value as `var1` i.e. 8.

 **However, if you _change_ or _mutate_ the value at the location where it is stored i.e. in the storage using the e.g `.capitalize!` method!, then since the var2 is also pointing to the same location as var1. the value of `var2` also changes.**

+## Methods

+>**Methods are things that do stuff** Chris Pine

+>**Objects(strings,integers and floats) are the nouns of the Ruby Language, then methods are like the verbs.**
+And, just like in English, you can’t have a verb without a noun to do the verb.